MadLittleMods/jquery-carouselss/README.md

 # CarouselSS

 CarouselSS, pronounced "carousel s-s", is jQuery Carousel plugin for HTML content/images.
-It listens to CSS transition/animation events when switching frames so you don't have to arbitrarly define a duration in the option passed into the plugin declaration.
-CarouselSS uses CSS class-based states.
+It listens to CSS transition/animation events when switching frames and uses CSS class-based states.

 # Usage